 Takeaway, Breakfast, Brunch, Lunch, Dinner, Late Night

 Snack Bar, Italian

-Take your love for poutine to the next level and try a foie gras variation at one of the most famous restaurants in Montreal’s Plateau neighbourhood.
+Take your love for poutine to the next level and try a foie gras variation at one of the most famous restaurants in Montreal’s Plateau neighborhood.
 Au Pied du Cochon is known for its heavy, decadent interpretations of traditional Québécois dishes, and its foie gras poutine is no exception.
 The cheese curds and fries are smothered in a generous helping of foie gras sauce, and garnished with an additional pinch of the delicious pâté.
 You won’t have room for dessert.

 Since 1986, Boustan has been serving the most popular Lebanese-Canadian fast food in the city.
 The original location on Rue Crescent attracted Canadian celebrities such as Leonard Cohen, former Prime Minister Pierre Trudeau and his son, current Prime Minister Justin Trudeau, and players from the Montreal Canadiens hockey team – among many others.
 There are now multiple locations, but the potatoes served with a thick garlic sauce remain a favorite local comfort food.